edgexfoundry/developer-scripts/compose-builder/README.md

 ```
 ```
 build
-Generates the all standard Edgex compose file variationsand the TAF testing compose files.
-Stores them in the configured relese folder.
+Generates the all standard Edgex compose file variations and the TAF testing compose files.
+The generated compose files are stored in the configured release folder.
 Each variation or standard compose files, except UI, includes Device REST & Device Virtual.
-Compose files are named appropriatly for release and options used to generate them.
+Compose files are named appropriately for release and options used to generate them.
 TAF compose files are store in the 'taf' sub-folder

 Standard compose variations are: full secure (docker-compose-nexus.yml)